mjakubowski84/parquet4s/README.md

 ## AWS S3

-In order to connect to AWS S3 you need to import:
+In order to connect to AWS S3 you need to define one more dependency:

 ```scala
 "org.apache.hadoop" % "hadoop-aws" % yourHadoopVersion